 Finally, as a reminder, our career counselors are available to connect with you throughout the year.

-Will there be any employers on-campus this semester?
+Will there be any employers recruiting on campus?
 How can I stay connected with employers?

-We will be hosting a wide variety of virtual recruiting events throughout the spring semester.
+We will be hosting a wide variety of virtual recruiting events in the coming Fall 2021 semester.
 These include virtual interviews, info sessions, career fairs, and new industry-focused micro career fairs.
 Visit LionSHARE to apply for interviews and register for upcoming events and fairs.

 We are hosting virtual coffee chats, networking events, and practice interviews over the next few months.
 These are great ways to engage with our employer partners and build connections.
 You can view a list of upcoming CCE and employer events on LionSHARE.

 I am looking to network right now.
 Can I still do that?

 Yes, it’s absolutely appropriate to network during this time, but there are a few things to keep in mind.
 Everyone has been affected by the current crisis, and it’s important to remember that the people you reach out to are also adjusting to the “new normal.”

 While some people may be eager to connect, others may be feeling overwhelmed by shifts in their lives and possibly careers.
 Thus, it’s important to manage your own expectations as well as express empathy, understanding, and patience.
 In your initial outreach, it’s particularly important to first connect on a human level before asking to connect.